erikrrodriguez/GraphSpotify/README.md

 Uses Spotipy Library:https://github.com/plamere/spotipy for API access and Bokeh for data visualization.

 Currently a work in progress.
-Eventually intended to be a Heroku webapp.
+Eventually intended to be a webapp.

 ![Graph Spotify](http://i.imgur.com/NAUdDvD.jpg)

 # TO DO
-* Move graph legend off to the side
-* Allow selecting and de-selecting attributes
+* Add Legend
 * Allow search by album
 * Add a "popularity" metric.
-* Implement tooltip hover